natpombubpa-lab/natpombubpa-lab.github.io/resources/FunGuild_plot.md

 ![Terminal](https://user-images.githubusercontent.com/54328862/133711667-3be45824-8f87-4163-978a-db4cfd667023.png){:class="img-responsive"}

-If everything work perfectly for you, you are ready for the actual analysis.
+If everything work perfectly for you, you are almost ready for the actual analysis.

 ## Step 1: Downloding example data

+[FUNGuild](https://www.sciencedirect.com/science/article/pii/S1754504815000847): An open annotation tool for parsing fungal community datasets by ecological guild.

+Once we identify fungal taxonomy/species, the next step that would be crucial for microbial ecology is to learn about fungal ecologyical functions.
+Our example data were generated using [FUNGuild](https://www.sciencedirect.com/science/article/pii/S1754504815000847) which annotate fungal function to each species in our dataset.
+Today, we will learn how to go from FUNGuild output to generating composition plot.

 {:.left}
 ```bash